|Spring Semester (if available)|

 International Liberal Studies, Political Science and Economics, Science and Engineering, and Social Sciences.
 In addition, students will participate in a

-Outside of this core curriculum, Fellows can also participate in Global Leadership Studies
+Outside of this core curriculum, Fellows can also participate in Global Leadership Studies, Language Studies, and Volunteer Activities.
+To participate in

 this exchange, students need a minimum 3.0 GPA, must be enrolled as an undergraduate at the University of Washington, and must demonstrate academic